Option Papers

 Transferable Skills

-• critical assessment and evaluation of the potential and limitations of archaeological evidence;
+- critical assessment and evaluation of the potential and limitations of archaeological evidence;

-• understanding and evaluation of the archaeological process from data collection to publication and subsequent reinterpretation.
+- understanding and evaluation of the archaeological process from data collection to publication and subsequent reinterpretation.

-Option Co-ordinator: Dr Konstantina Isidorous (SAME)
+Option Co-ordinator: Dr Konstantina Isidoros (SAME)

 Schedule: lectures in MT only; tutorials in MT or HT

-Available: 2023-24
+Available: 2024-25

-This paper is not just a ‘feminist’ one!
+This paper is not a ‘feminist’ one!
 Instead we explore the exciting ‘hardcore research’ that has evolved since the emergence of the feminist movement, and casts an analytical light into feminism as a powerful global movement.
-As such, it offers far more perspectives of gender/feminist research than standard feminist studies courses and is of interest to those identifying as male too (not ‘just women’!).
+As such, it offers far more perspectives of gender/feminist research than standard feminist studies courses and is of interest to those identifying as male too (not ‘just women’).
 It will familiarise students with fascinating theories of gender and feminist critique, spanning lots of ethnographic studies and regions.
 Our aim is to learn how to apply these insights to interdisciplinary analyses across anthropological, archaeological and human sciences research, as well as how to apply the ‘deep theory’ to our own everyday lives.
 We will explore the various social meanings given to males and females in a wide range of ethnographic settings and the effect of these gender constructs on a person’s identity, access to knowledge and power, role in social relationships, claim to resources and the symbolic representation of gender within each society.
-The paper also provides an overview of the historical evolution of Feminism, Gender Studies and Queer Studies – moving from an introduction to early feminist questions entering anthropology in the 1960/70s to the shift from ‘sex’ to ‘gender’ in both social and biological perspectives, and the emergence of new theoretical fields that now ask, ‘is the biological entirely social?’ and has our much loved Evolutionary Theory itself got gender right?
+The paper also provides an overview of the historical evolution of Feminism, Gender Studies and Queer Studies – moving from an introduction to early feminist questions entering anthropology in the 1960/70s to the shift from ‘sex’ to ‘gender’ in both social and biological perspectives, and the emergence of new theoretical fields that now ask, ‘is the biological entirely social?’ and has our much loved evolutionary theory itself got gender right?

 Transferable skills